-People with chronic hepatitis B may be treated with antiviral medications.
+People with chronic hepatitis B may be treated with medications, including antivirals.
 These can help reduce the risk of developing liver disease in the long term.
 People who have chronic hepatitis B infection are recommended to see their doctor or specialist regularly for a check-up.
 There is a small chance of worsening liver damage and the development of cirrhosis or liver cancer.

 What if I am pregnant?